Treatment

 It is important to discuss all of these risks with your surgeon before your procedure.

-• Bleeding.
+- Bleeding.
 A certain amount of bleeding is expected, but this is not typically significant.
 A portion of the blood lost during surgery may be saved and given back to the patient.
 This is known as a cell saver.
-It is not unusual for a patient having spine surgery to require a blood transfusion even if a cell saver is used.
+However, it is not unusual for a patient having spine surgery to require a blood transfusion even if a cell saver is used.

-• Pain at graft site.
-If bone graft is taken from the hip, a small percentage of patients will experience persistent pain at the bone graft site.
+- Pain at the graft site.
+If bone graft is taken from the hip, a small percentage of patients will experience persistent (continued) pain at the bone graft site.

-• Nerve damage.
-It is possible that nerves or blood vessels may be injured during these operations.
-Your surgeon or a technician will monitor your nerve function throughout surgery to lessen the risk of a neurological problem following surgery.
-These complications are very rare.
+- Paralysis.
+It is possible that nerves or the spinal cord may be injured during these operations.
+The risk is extremely small but not zero.
+Your surgeon or a technician will monitor your nerve function throughout surgery (neuromonitoring) to lower the risk of a neurological problem following surgery.

 What happens if the rod breaks?